Simulation-Decomposition/simdec-matlab/README.md

     1.0024

 Each value shows what portion of the variance of the output is explained (negative SOE values indicate correlation).
-In this example, SI shows that the most significant inputs are X2 (52%) and X4 (35%).
+In this example, SI shows that the most important inputs are X2 (52%) and X4 (35%).
 SOE points out that there is interaction between X2 and X3 (11%) and correlation between X2 and X3 (-6%).
 In total, 101% of the output variance is explained (1% can be attributed to noise).

 ### Run decomposition